UBC-DSCI/dsci-100/README.md

 # DSCI 100: Introduction to Data Science

+## Time and Place
-Sept-Dec 2019, Tues/Thurs 12:30 - 2:00 apm, ORCH 4074
+Sept-Dec 2019, Tues/Thurs 12:30 - 2:00 pm, ORCH 4074

+## Description
 Use of Data Science tools to summarize, visualize, and analyze data.
 Sensible workflows and clear interpretations are emphasized.

+## Prerequisite
-Prerequisite: MATH 12
+MATH 12

+## Textbook
+We are using an open source textbook available free on the web: https://ubc-dsci.github.io/introduction-to-datascience/

 ## Expanded Course Description
 In recent years, virtually all areas of inquiry have seen an uptake in the use of Data Science tools.
 Skills in the areas of assembling, analyzing, and interpreting data are more critical than ever.
 This course is designed as a first experience in honing such skills.
 Students who have completed this course will be able to implement a Data Science workflow in the R programming language, by “scraping” (downloading) data from the internet, “wrangling” (managing) the data intelligently, and creating tables and/or figures that convey a justifiable story based on the data.
 They will be adept at using tools for finding patterns in data and making predictions about future data.
 There will be an emphasis on intelligent and reproducible workflow, and clear communications of findings.
 No previous programming skills necessary; beginners are welcome!

 ## Course Software Platforms
 Students will learn to perform their analysis using the [R programming language](https://cran.r-project.org/).
 Worksheets and tutorial problem sets as well as the final project analysis, development, and reports will be done using [Jupyter Notebooks](http://jupyter.org/).
 Students will access the worksheets and tutorials in [Jupyter Notebooks](https://ubc-dsci.github.io/introduction-to-datascience/index.html#jupyter-notebooks) through [Canvas](https://canvas.ubc.ca/courses/19078).
 Students will require a laptop, chromebook or tablet in both lectures and tutorials.
 If a student does not their own laptop or chromebook, students may be able to [loan a laptop from the UBC library](https://services.library.ubc.ca/computers-technology/technology-borrowing/).

-## Textbook
-We are using an open source textbook available free on the web: https://ubc-dsci.github.io/introduction-to-datascience/

 ## Learning Outcomes
 By the end of the course, students will be able to: